 Q:

-Where is your favorite place to ski?
+Where is your favourite place to ski?

 A: